Key Recovery Nutrition Strategies for Competitive Athletes

 There are a variety of ways athletes can meet their recovery nutrition carbohydrate needs.
 Dietary sources of carbohydrates include:

-• Fruit: Fresh, frozen, dried, canned in natural juices
+• Fruit: Fresh, frozen, dried, canned in natural juices, applesauce

 • Starchy vegetables: Potatoes, sweet potatoes, corn, peas, beans, and legumes